fixflex/backend/README.md

 **Fixflex** is a platform that connects people who need tasks done with individuals who are willing to complete those tasks for pay.
 It operates like traditional freelancing platforms such as _Upwork_, _Fiverr_, and _Freelancer_, where users can post tasks or jobs and taskers make offers on these tasks.
 The user then selects the most suitable tasker for the job.
 However, the main difference between **fixflex** and traditional freelancing platforms lies in their primary objectives.
 While platforms like _Upwork_ primarily focus on digital services such as programming, writing, and design, **fixflex**'s core mission is to facilitate the completion of a wide range of everyday tasks and services. **Fixflex** specializes in connecting people who need tasks like plumbing, electricity, painting, cleaning, gardening, moving, cooking, and more with handymen who are willing to perform these tasks for pay.

-# Tech Stack (main) 📚
+# Tech Stack And Tools 🛠️️

-- [x] `Node.js`: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- `Node.js`: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for building scalable network applications.
-- [x] `TypeScript`: A superset of JavaScript that adds static types to the language.
-- [x] `Express.js`: A minimalist web framework for Node.js, used to build APIs and web apps.
+- `Express.js`: A fast, unopinionated, minimalist web framework for Node.js, used for building APIs and web applications.
-- [x] `MongoDB`: A NoSQL database system known for its flexibility and scalability.
+- `MongoDB`: A NoSQL database used for storing data in a flexible, JSON-like format.
-- [x] `Mongoose`: An Object Data Modeling (ODM) library for MongoDB.
+- `Mongoose`: An Object Data Modeling (ODM) library for MongoDB and Node.js, used to model application data and interact with the database.
+- `TypeScript`: A typed superset of JavaScript that compiles to plain JavaScript, used to add static types to JavaScript and improve code quality.
+- `Swagger`: An open-source software framework used to design, build, document, and consume RESTful web services.
+- `Jest`: A JavaScript testing framework used for unit testing and assertions, used to validate code functionality and identify bugs.
+- `Supertest`: A library used to test HTTP requests and responses in Node.js applications, used to validate API endpoints and functionality.
+- `Docker`: A containerization platform used to package the backend of `fixflex` and its dependencies into a lightweight, portable container.
+- `GitHub Actions`: Automated workflows triggered by GitHub events, used for continuous integration and continuous deployment (CI/CD) pipelines.
+- `Render`: A cloud platform for deploying and scaling web applications, providing simplicity and scalability.
+- `Paymob`: A payment gateway used to facilitate secure online payments between users and taskers.
+- `OneSignal`: A push notification service used to send push notifications to users and taskers for task updates, messages, reminders, and other relevant events.
+- `Cloudinary`: A cloud-based image and video management service used to store, manage, and deliver images and videos for the application.
+- `Socket.io`: A library used to enable real-time, bidirectional communication between clients and servers using WebSockets.
+- `Multer`: A middleware used to handle file uploads in Node.js applications, used to upload images and files to the server.
+- `i18next`: An internationalization (i18n) library used to support multiple languages and locales in the application.
+- `Google OAuth 2.0`: An authentication and authorization service used to allow users to sign in using their Google accounts.
+- `Whatsapp-web.js`: A WhatsApp API used to send WhatsApp messages to users and taskers for task updates, reminders, and other relevant events.
+- `Nodemailer`: A module used to send emails from the application to users and taskers for account verification, password reset, task updates, and other events.
+- `Winston`: A logging library used to log application behavior and performance to track errors and debug issues.
+- `Morgan`: An HTTP request logger middleware used to log HTTP requests and responses for debugging and monitoring.
+- `Prettier`: An opinionated code formatter used to enforce a consistent code style and improve code readability.

 # Deployment Stack (CI/CD) 🚀